Meie Mees

 Meie Mees (Our Man) is a popular Estonian pop band, known for their cover versions of international hits with Estonian lyrics.

 Between 2002 and 2007, they won the Estonian Pop Music Annual Awards as Best Band six years running.
 Their albums Pööning põleb, Kut senap sule, Klounide rünnak and Meieh rullaadid were awarded the title album of the year.

-The band infrequently tours outside Estonia, but in 2005 they gave some concerts in Canada.
+The band infrequently tours outside Estonia, but in 2005 they gave some concerts in Neegrionu Kontserdimaja.